sxcdennis/Network/TCP&IP.md

 # Application

-Similar to the session and presentation layers of the OSI layer, the application layer translates and figures out how computer programs(internet browsers, mail) interact.
+The Application layer is a combination of the Application, Presentation and Session layer of the OSI Model.
+This layer is responsible for translating and figuring out how computer programs(internet browsers, mail) interact in a network.
 Common protocols in this layer include: HTTP, FTP, SSH , DNS, DHCP, STMP

 # Transport

 Typically the same as the OSI model- Responsible checking & transferring data and ports.
 Common protocols include UDP and TCP.

 **UDP (User Datagram Protocol):**